ruthchia/XWAS_LBD/README.md

 ___

-Code for each analysis is deposited as individual notebooks:
+Codes for each analysis is deposited as individual notebooks:

 `P01`.
 QC of X chromosome genotype data